Gate-Based Microwave Quantum Repeater Via Grid-State Encoding: Introduction

 In the entanglement generation step, the protocol utilizes an un-encoded microwave wavepacket to create entanglement \textit{sequentially} \cite{campagne2018deterministic}.
 Contrary to \textit{concurrent} entanglement generation \cite{narla2016robust}, where both a transmitter and receiver send their signals to interfere on a path-erasure balanced beamsplitter, sequential entanglement requires only one of the two communicating nodes to act as a sender.
 The other node implements a phase shift on the received signal, then reflects it back towards the sender to be absorbed.
 This approach eliminates the further damping and mode-mismatch errors associated with signal routing towards a beamsplitter.
 Furthermore, successful concurrent entanglement requires ideal microwave single-photon counters registering a two-mode interference-signature.
 Currently, efficient microwave photon number resolving detectors are not available because of the small energies in the microwave domain \cite{casariego2023propagating}.
 On the other hand, sequential entanglement is successfully achieved by implementing a deterministic absorption event.
 In cQED, qubit operations are now mature enough to be routinely executed in a lab environment with high fidelity and efficiency \cite{zhang2022high, lin202524, marxer2025above}.
 Thus, in this article, we assume error-free transmon operations.

-Entanglement is swapped by applying a bosonic controlled-Z operation between the two middle \texttt{GKP} codewords.
-This can be achieved by a non-linear cross-Kerr coupling of the two storage resonators via a \texttt{SNAIL} or an additional transmon device \cite{holland2015single, baskov2025exact}.
+Entanglement is swapped by applying a bosonic controlled‑Z operation between the two middle \texttt{GKP} codewords.
+This is implemented via a non‑linear cross‑Kerr coupling of the two storage resonators using a \texttt{SNAIL} or an additional transmon device \cite{holland2015single, baskov2025exact}.
+We also note that in cQED systems Kerr interactions are deterministic, and the corresponding phase shifts can reach large values \cite{rebic2009giant, hoi2013giant}.
 Subsequently, two projective measurements in the X-basis are performed separately on each resonator to complete the protocol.
 Our model uses homodyne detectors for projective measurements, which contrary to microwave photon counters are available with high efficiency \cite{strandberg2024digital}.
 As well as entanglement generation, this process realizes the required Bell-state measurement without any joint interference measurement, and hence circumvents losses due to mode-mismatch and routing through a beamsplitter device.
 Recently, this method has been adapted to transfer optical noiseless linear amplifiers to the microwave domain \cite{HKMQC, khalifa2024fault}.

 In order to quantify the performance of the proposed device, we compare the remote \textit{secret key rate} generated by GBMQR to that of a microwave quantum repeater using a beamsplitter for entanglement generation and swapping~(BSMQR)~\cite{PhysRevA.111.062611, chelluri2025bosonic}.
 Secret key analysis is performed considering device imperfections and realistic finite-energy grid states.
 Additionally, we demonstrate the practical conditions under which GBMQR outperforms BSMQR.